bachaterolion-eng/Zayne/README.md

             if (streak >= 20) {
                 if (gameLevel < progression.length) {
                     gameLevel++;
                     document.getElementById('msg').innerText = "LEVEL UP!
-Prepare for a new sound...";
+Prepare for a new bell sound...";
                     setTimeout(prepareRound, 1500);
                 } else {
                     document.getElementById('msg').innerText = "MASTERED!
 You finished all levels!";